Quang Nam Province General Information

 Area: 10,574.74 km²

 Demographics: Kinh, Hoa, Co-tu, Xo-dang, Gie-triêng, and Co

 Quang Nam is a province in the South Central Coast region of Vietnam.
 It borders Thua Thiên-Hue province to the north, the nation of Laos to the west, Kon Tum province to the southwest, Quang Ngai province to the southeast, the East Sea to the east, and the city of Da Nang to the northeast.

-Quang Nam province is rather flat land along the coast and increase high elevations towards the west, with the highest elevations along the border to Laos and Kon Tum province.
+Quang Nam province is rather a flat land along the coast and increases high elevations towards the west, with the highest elevations along the border to Laos and Kon Tum province.
 The highest peak is Ngoc Linh mountain at 2598m.
-In contrast to the other provinces of the South Central Coast there are no hills or mountains near the coast (with the exception of the Chàm Islands with a peak at 517m).
+In contrast to the other provinces of the South Central Coast, there are no hills or mountains near the coast (with the exception of the Chàm Islands with a peak at 517m).

-The province broke into two in 1962, with the southern half as Quang Tin Province.
+The province broke into two in 1962, with the southern half of Quang Tin Province.
 The two provinces were merged again after unification in 1976.

 Quang Nam has two famous traditional products: the world’s highest essential oil content Trà My cinnamon (aka Saigon cinnamon) and Ngoc Linh ginseng.
 Quang Nam province is famous for its production of Saigon cinnamon.

 The economy of Quang Nam province has been growing rapidly in recent years.
 GDP growth in 2010 was 12.7% and the goal for 2011 is 13.5%.
 Growth has been between 12 and 15% in the years from 2005 to 2007, mostly driven by a booming industrial sector (growing more than 20% per year) and to a lesser extent the service sector.
 GDP per capita in 2007 was 8.76 million Vietnamese dongs, 65.2% of the national average.